Mountain Biking and cylcing

 For national road cycling routes visit Visit Scotland here.

 About 40 mins drive away, through picturesque valleys and alongside the Tweed, is the Tweed Valley, home to some of the best mountain biking trails in the world.
-Set in Forestry and Land Scotland forests are trails for all experiences.
+Set in Forestry Scotland forests are trails for all experiences.
 Trails are colour coded so you no what to expect with black trails being for the very experienced!

 Paddle Boarding and Kayaking